Sealy Soybean Crib Mattress Review

 They also state that the "foam uses a percentage of soy oils derived from American farmers" which is also ambiguous.
 What percentage of the foam polyols is comprised of soybean oil?
 Is only some of that soybean oil actually derived from American farmers?

 Finally, they state on the Sealy website that their PU foam uses "renewable resources resulting in the use of less crude oils."
 Again, it is unclear how soybean oils are being used exactly, and in what proportions with petroleum-based products.
-Also note how they say "less crude oils" suggesting that crude oil is still being used in their PU foam manufacturing process.
-Again, Sealy is not providing consumers with sufficient information to judge their marketing claims.
+Also, note how they say "less crude oils" suggesting that crude oil is still being used in their PU foam manufacturing process.

-Another side-note is that as you can see from the above list, the polyols represent a small portion of the chemicals used during PU foam manufacturing.
+Another side note is that as you can see from the above list, the polyols represent a small portion of the chemicals used during PU foam manufacturing.
 In other words, PU foam uses a ton of toxic and irritating chemicals during manufacturing, with the polyols being only one of many.
 So even if they were completely replaced with plant-based substitutes, this does not eliminate our concerns about other chemicals.

 Additional Impressions and Observations